una-language/una-language/readme.md

 }
 ```

-// TODO add info about passing extension to babel-node
+// TODO add info about passing extension to babel-node to package.json

 If you have problems setting it up you can check out [our Express example](example/express)